HCL-TECH-SOFTWARE/digital-experience/docs/platform/docker-compose/docker_remote_search.md

 1. Create a single sign-on \(SSO\) domain between HCL Digital Experience 9.5 container and the Remote Search service container by following the non-container on-premises procedure for [Creating a single sign-on domain between HCL Portal and the Remote Search service](../../9.0/admin-system/sso_portal_rss.md).
 This entails exchanging SSL certificates and LTPA domain tokens.

+    !!! note
-    **Note:** When retrieving the SSL certificates from the host server, use dockerhost \(as the host\) and the appropriate port for the SSL access.
+        When retrieving the SSL certificates from the host server, use dockerhost \(as the host\) and the appropriate port for the SSL access.
 In the examples, the Remote Search server is on dockerhost:9443 and the DX host is on dockerhost:10042.
 You must also complete [Setting the search user ID](../../9.0/admin-system/srtsttusrid.md) and [Removing search collections](../../9.0/install/rmv_search_coll.md) before creating a new search service.

 2. Create a new search service and use the following values for a Remote Search services configuration to a Docker container deployment.
 See the section on [Creating a new search service](../../9.0/admin-system/create_search_service.md) for more information.